I’m Neil Hughes, and I barely understand privacy notices at the best of times so I’ll try my hardest to keep this simple.

 Changes to this Privacy Notice

-This policy was last updated in January 2020.
-I have set a date to review it again in Feb 2020.
+This policy was last reviewed in April 2020.
+I have set a date to review it again in April 2021.

 If anything major changes on my websites in the meantime then I will also endeavour to review this policy.